Ron's Gone Wrong: Box office

 Ron's Gone Wrong grossed $23 million in the United States and Canada and $37.7 million in other territories for a worldwide total of $60.7 million.
-In the United States and Canada, the film was released alongside Dune and was projected to gross around $10 million from 3,065 theaters in its opening weekend.
+In the United States and Canada, the film was released alongside Dune, and was projected to gross around $10 million from 3,065 theaters in its opening weekend.
 The film made $2.3 million on its first day, including $260,000 from Thursday night previews.
 It went on to debut in fifth place with $7.3 million.
 On its second weekend, the film fell 48% and made $3.7 million.
-Brennan Klein of Screen Rant speculated the film to be a box office disappointment due to its low performance and undisclosed budget.

 Critical response

 Ron's Gone Wrong received generally positive reviews from critics.
-On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 80% with a "Certified Fresh" rating, based on 100 reviews, with an average rating of 6.6/10.
+On the review aggregation website Rotten Tomatoes, the film holds an approval rating of 82%, based on 103 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads: "It isn't the first animated film to confront technology creep, but in terms of striking an entertaining balance between humor and heart, Ron's Gone Wrong gets it right."
-On Metacritic, the film has a score of 65 out of 100 based on 23 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 65 out of 100 based on 23 critics, indicating "generally favourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-James Mottram of The South China Morning Post wrote: "sweet, heart-warming and frighteningly prescient, Ron's Gone Wrong is one of the best animated films in recent memory."
-Tim Robey of The Daily Telegraph gave the film four out of five stars and said that the film is "visualized with verve" and that "it's a zingy and mercilessly funny satire on how devices, with their ever-so-friendly interfaces, have in fact become our despots."
+James Mottram of The South China Morning Post wrote: "sweet, heart-warming and frighteningly prescient, Ron's Gone Wrong is one of the best animated films in recent memory".
+Tim Robey of The Daily Telegraph gave the film four out of five and said that the film is "visualised with verve" and that "it's a zingy and mercilessly funny satire on how devices, with their ever-so-friendly interfaces, have in fact become our despots".
 Ben Kenigsberg of The New York Times said "As family entertainment, it's fine."
-Peter Bradshaw of The Guardian gave the film three out of five stars, saying that the film was "entertaining, though composed with algorithmic precision", adding that "it winds up suspiciously neutral about whether kids really should abandon digital enslavement in favour of real-life human friends."
-Pat Padua of The Washington Post gave the film three out of four stars, writing that it "has plenty of slapstick and potty humor for kids.
+Peter Bradshaw of The Guardian gave the film three out of five, saying that the film was "entertaining, though composed with algorithmic precision", adding that "it winds up suspiciously neutral about whether kids really should abandon digital enslavement in favour of real-life human friends."
+Pat Padua of The Washington Post gave the film three out of four, writing that it "has plenty of slapstick and potty humor for kids.
 But adults will also be intrigued by its frequently scathing (albeit somewhat conflicted) critique of consumerism."
-Mark Kermode said that the film was "really good fun and a real surprise."
+Mark Kermode said that the film was "really good fun and a real surprise".